CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ.md

 {{%notice note%}}

-If you have changed the IP Address of the NetQ Platform, you need to re-register this address with the Kubernetes containers before you can continue.
+If you have changed the IP address of the NetQ Platform, you need to re-register this address with the Kubernetes containers before you can continue.

 1. Reset all Kubernetes administrative settings.
 Run the command twice to make sure all directories and files have been reset.

-    ` cumulus@netq-platform:~$ sudo kubeadm reset -f  `
+    `cumulus@netq-platform:~$ sudo kubeadm reset -f  `
     `cumulus@netq-platform:~$ sudo kubeadm reset -f`

 2. Remove the Kubernetes configuration.